Materials Needed to Implement the New Model

 Report Your Chapter's Programming

-Reporting for Foundation of Courage and Built to Lead programming must be completed through Phi Gamma Delta Learning Portal.
+Foundation of Courage and Built to Lead programs must be reported through Phi Gamma Delta’s Learning Portal (Chapter Login).

 Step 1: Login to the chapter's Learning Portal Account